-The second was Hayle Estuary; if I didn’t hit this at low tide it would add around four miles to the run, if I did hit it right I would still be in for a wade across or even a swim.
+The second was Hayle Estuary; if I didn’t hit this at low tide it would add around four miles to the run, and even if I did hit it right I would still be in for a wade across or even a swim.
 My big concern was this crossing was at the end of the second marathon and I had no idea what state I would be in, nor could I predict my time accurately enough to guarantee the state of the tide.

 As the miles ticked by I said "hello" to the hikers and families walking their dogs down the coastal paths and I found my ‘zone’ - the place where my mind is empty and I can take in the moment.
 There's something about trail running - especially on epic coastal paths that soothes my soul.

 I was fortunate as the tide was right out when I reached the Gannel, I scrambled back on to the coastal path up some rocks.
 The first major potential obstacle had been negotiated.

 The last bit of the first marathon looks really appealing, it’s a two-mile-long beach and it’s flat.
 However, as you make your way along the beach it’s like you aren’t getting any closer to the end, it just goes on like an endless sand treadmill, sapping the energy from your legs.

 Even before I got off the beach my mind was planning the next leg, daylight was all but gone, and I would now be going into the night for the ‘second marathon’.
 This is where I needed to be 100% focused.

 The storm that had been forecast for the afternoon had decided not to strike until now.
 I jogged out onto the exposed coastal path where the now horizontal rain was reflecting in the head torch beam, hitting my face like a wasp’s sting and the wind was buffeting me from side to side.